rehtsira/One-Command/README.md

 - Create a directory to store the files to be copied from /src

 docker_compose
  - Execute the docker-compose.yml file that spins up both NGINX and PostgreSQL.
-Instead of utilizing the docker module, I chose with docker_compose to spin up NGINX and PostgreSQL both in one go.
+Instead of utilizing the docker module, I chose with docker_compose to spin up multiple containers in one go.

 pip
 - Install files using pip such as docker-compose, psycopg2-binary, docker-ce, docker